The Classification of Compounds in Chemistry

 Gas chemical formula

-On the basis of their properties elements are divided to three type.
+Based on their properties elements are divided into three types.
 1. Metal 2.
 Nonmetal 3.
 Metalloids.

-Nonmetal: An element which always from negative ion by gaining electron is called nonmetal.
-For Example: Carbon, Sulfur, Fluorine, iodine.
+Nonmetal: An element that is always from a negative ion by gaining an electron is called a nonmetal.
+For Example: Carbon, Sulfur, Fluorine, and iodine.

 Nonmetal element